Introduction

 The editor canvas pops up on the right after clicking the Eventstream object.
 Here, we can add our Lakehouse object as a destination.
 Note that the interval for writing event data to a Lakehouse object is two minutes.

 You might have noticed the 'Open event processor' button.
 This optional step allows the business to add processing logic to the incoming streaming data.
 This is a no-code experience where you can perform aggregations, grouping, filtering, expansion, selection or union operations.
-All processing steps can be dragged-and-dropped as you would creating a pipeline in Azure Data Factory.
+All processing steps can be dragged and dropped as you would creating a pipeline in Azure Data Factory.

-Step 3: Let's report!
+Step 3: Let's report

 And voila, we are almost done.
 It is time to visualize our incoming streaming data.
 There are several ways Power BI can be set up to report on the newly added streaming data.
 The first way is to auto-generate a report from within the Lakehouse object.
 Visuals are automatically generated based on the streaming data that can be identified.